ramon-astudillo/custom_fe/README.md

 HCopy_UP is a bash wrapper for a custom front-end usable with HTK and Kaldi.
 It imitates HCopy's functionality but calls Matlab or Python code instead.
-This allows to easily create custom front-ends that write the features in HTK format and can be therefore incorporated to the multiple HTK/Kaldi recipes available with minor changes.
+This allows to easily create custom front-ends that write the features in HTK or Kaldi format and can be therefore incorporated to the multiple HTK/Kaldi recipes available with minor changes.

 Since the wrapper is in bash, its use is limited do unix and cygwin